 - That any act or omission of the defendant that contributed, or might have contributed, to the institution or continuation of the proceedings was reasonable in the circumstances.

-What is obvious from the above two summaries is that a large amount of preparation is required if you anticipate on winning and making an application for costs.
-In those circumstances, it is almost imperative that a defence solicitor is retained with a capability to understand how to elicit the evidence necessary to substantiate a costs application following a dismissal of the charges.
+What is obvious from the above two summaries is that a large amount of preparation is required if you anticipate winning and making an application for costs.
+In these circumstances, it is important that a defence solicitor is retained with a capability to understand how to elicit the evidence necessary to substantiate a costs application following a dismissal of the charges.

 In egregious cases where the police or prosecution behaved improperly, you may also be able to sue the police in civil court and win monetary compensation for your damages.

 Nyman Gibson Miralis has a track record of obtaining “not guilty” rulings for its clients, and subsequently having legal fees reimbursed by the prosecution.
 It also has a niche practice for suing the police.